Part of Air

 • Alberta's Ambient Air Quality Objectives provide thresholds for over 30 airborne compounds to protect human and ecosystem health.
 The AAAQOs are used in the design of industrial facilities and to establish emissions requirements.
 The Alberta government tracks AAAQO exceedances and assesses the need for management action.

-• In 2022, there were 2 exceedances of the one-hour daily maximum AAAQO for O3 related to summer smog in mid-August.
+• In 2023, there were 125 exceedances of the one-hour daily maximum AAAQO for O3.
+Most of these exceedances were due to frequent wildfire smoke events in 2023 (103 exceedances).
 The AAAQO for O3 is 76 ppb for one-hour daily maximum periods based on the protection of human health.

 Air quality reporting and resources